spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-feature.md

 {% info_block warningBox "Warning" %}

-Apply the following changes only if session data is store in Redis.
+Apply the following changes only if session data is stored in Redis.

 {% endinfo_block %}